Career Definition for an Equine Scientist

 A bachelor's degree in ecology, wildlife biology and zoology is the minimum educational requirement for obtaining an entry-level position in this field.
 Higher-level and research positions typically require a master's or doctoral degree.
 In general, zoologists and wildlife biologists investigate how animals behave and interact with their environments.
 Research topics can include animal behaviors, characteristics, development and diseases.

-Between 2012 and 2022, job opportunities for zoologists and wildlife biologists are projected to increase by a slower-than-average rate of 5%, according to the BLS.
-Professionals employed in this field in May 2012 earned mean annual wages of $62,500 (www.bls.gov).
+Between 2016 and 2026, job opportunities for zoologists and wildlife biologists are projected to increase by an average rate of 8%, according to the BLS.
+Professionals employed in this field in May 2018 earned mean annual wages of $67,760 (www.bls.gov).